lereedjr/MSDS692/README.md

 # MSDS692
 **Project Summary**
 This project compares R-Studio and Azure Machine Learning Studio.
-The comparsion is done by accomplishing a Neural network experiment on both platforms.
+The comparsion is done by accomplishing a Arificial Neural Network experiment on both platforms.

 # Data Preparation
 Data Preparation can be reviewed here:

+Abstract:
+The goal of the experiment is to examine the results of two distinct toolsets doing the same [Machine Learning Data Pipeline] analysis on the same data.
+It is meant to compare the usefulness of each tool while accomplishing each step of the experiment.
+The chosen Machine Learning Method: Artificial Neural Network

+The Dataset: Mushroom data set:  http://archive.ics.uci.edu/ml/datasets/Mushroom

+This presentation compares the resulting Data Pipelines (DP).
+The first DP is accomplished using the toolset R-Studio (RS).
+The second DP is accomplished using Microsoft Azure Machine Learning Studio (AML).

 # Data Manipulations